 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 A primary source is a document, photo, sketch, video, sound recording, etc. that was made at the time something happened by someone who was there.
-The following sources of examples should help you to more fully consider what other potential sources of primary information might be available for your project.
 Colonial government officials' and religious missionaries' reports may also be useful primary sources.
 Additional archival materials are listed in the guide: Rare Books, Archives, & Manuscripts under the subheading "Archives."
-Additional historical government sources on colonial rule in Africa are available on Chelsea Dinsmore's guide, Government Documents for African Studies.

-World Newspaper Archive "A fully searchable collection of historical newspapers from around the globe.
+- World Newspaper Archive African Newspapers, Series 1: Historical Newspapers from Africa.
+"A fully searchable collection of historical newspapers from around the globe.
 This uniquely comprehensive online resource was created in partnership with the Center for Research Libraries - one of the world's largest and most important newspaper repositories."

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.